 good to very good higher degree (graduates)

 Applicants who have achieved at least 11 out of 15 credit points in English as a full-time course or examination subject in years 11 and 12 (G8) or 12 and 13 (G9) do not have to pass a language test.
 The same applies to graduates of schools and universities where only English was taught.
+Please note that your graduation degree as a language certificate cannot be older than 2 years at the time of application.
 If this is not the case, we require a language certificate.
-Please note that your English language certificate can not be older than 2 years at the time of application.
+Please note that your English language certificate cannot be older than 2 years at the time of application.
 We give priority to the IELTS (academic).
 In each subsection and in the overall assessment, a result of at least 7.0 is required.
 The IELTS test is offered several times a year at 14 locations in Germany.
 More information can be found here.
 If applicable, other tests in which at least the equivalence level to C1 of the Common European Framework of Reference for Languages (CEFR) has been achieved may also be recognised.
 For specific questions, please contact the University of Southampton by e-mail.

 Applicants whose native language is German do not need to prove their German language skills.
-If the mother tongue or second language is not German, we require a language certificate according to the “Common European Framework of Reference for Languages (CEFR)”.
+Students who have not had 10 years of education in the German language in a recognised school or a German Arbitur should offer one of the recognised tests in German Language.
+An A in A level German (or equivalent) may be considered as a substitute for a recognised test.
 Please note that your German language certificate can not be older than 2 years at the time of application.
 We prefer the test for German as a foreign language (TestDaF), in which at least the level TDN 4 must be achieved, or the B1 certificate of the Goethe-Institut.

 Most University of Southampton teaching hospitals have special vaccination regulations, including a tuberculosis (BCG) vaccine.
 More information about the recommendations for the BCG vaccine can be found here.
 If necessary, get medical advice for your vaccination status.
 In addition, all medical students are required to perform a health examination prior to enrolment.
 Detailed information is available upon admission to the course.